-As part of an event to demystify the famously obtuse interview process at Oxford, the University have released a number of interview questions they use to test prospective students.
-The Oxbridge application process is famously difficult to navigate, and Oxford alone interview in the region of 10,000 students every year for just 3,500 places.
+As part of an event to demystify the famously tough interview process at the University of Oxford, the University have released a number of interview questions they use to test prospective students.
+The Oxbridge application process is famously difficult to navigate, and Oxford alone interviews in the region of 10,000 students every year for just 3,500 places.

 Take a look at three sample interview questions below and, if you think you are ready to apply to Oxford, Cambridge, or one of the UK's other elite universities, the Oxbridge Service can help with full application support and interview practice.
-Arrange your free consultation to learn more.
+Arrange your free consultation with SI-UK London to learn more.

 Sample Oxford Interview Questions